 - The greatest difference in PM10 concentrations between the Landfill and Community sites was observed during periods of highest activity levels (i.e., working hours on working days).
-Over the ten-year monitoring period, the median PM10 difference was 21 μg/m3 (mean difference of 36 μg/m3) lower at the Community site when the winds were from the landfill.
-In Year 10, the median PM10 differences was 36 μg/m3 (mean difference of 70 μg/m3) lower at the Community site when the winds were from the landfill, indicating an increase in landfill activities in 2017, as discussed earlier. - When wind was from the landfill, PM10 levels at the Community site were lower than those at the Landfill site for all working categories.
+Over the 12-year monitoring period, the median PM10 difference was 22 μg/m3 (mean difference of 37 μg/m3) lower at the Community site when the winds were from the landfill.
+In Year 12, the median PM10 difference was 35 μg/m3 (mean difference of 33 μg/m3) lower at the Community site when the winds were from the landfill. - When wind was from the landfill, PM10 levels at the Community site were lower than those at the Landfill site for all working categories over the 12 years.
 Additionally, PM10 concentrations measured at the Community site were lower in each working category when compared to regional PM10 measurements (as shown in Figure 5-15).
-A landfill contribution to PM10 concentrations at the Community site was not evident under these wind conditions. - When the wind was from the SoCAB, the PM10 values at the Community site were equal to or higher than the values at the landfill site in all categories except for the highest activity level, indicating a regional contribution of PM10 from the SoCAB to the Community site.
+A landfill contribution to PM10 concentrations at the Community site was not evident under these wind conditions over the 12 years. - When the wind was from the SoCAB, the PM10 values at the Community site were slightly higher than the values at the Landfill site in the non-working hour categories.
+The PM10 values were below those at the Landfill site for the highest activity level, indicating a regional contribution of PM10 from the SoCAB to the Community site.
 On days in the highest activity level category, the regional contribution of PM10 combined with local landfill contributions to increase PM10 concentrations at the Landfill site.
-In Year 10, PM10 levels at the Community site were lower than those at the Landfill site when wind was from SoCAB for all working categories, indicating the combination of increased landfill activity and regional PM10 contribution.
+In Year 12, PM10 levels at the Community site were lower than those at the Landfill site when wind was from SoCAB for all working categories, indicating the combination of increased landfill activity and regional PM10 contribution.